pearsonty9/pearsonty9.github.io/README.md

 # pearsonty9.github.io
-Personal Website
+Online Portfolio / Website

+Created and designed by: Tyler Pearson

-This is a website using githubs pages.
+This is my first attempt and creating a website.
-I am using this website to show off some of my projects that I working as well as giving people a place to learn more about me
+Through this project I have devloped my skills in HTML, CSS, and web / UI design.

+Home page - gives information about me and my life / passions